cjheath/AD9959/README.md

 You must provide pin numbers for Chip Enable, Reset, and I/O Update.

 The Calibration parameter to the template supports frequency calibration.
-Set it to 10000000, program the chip to emit a 10MHz signal, and measure the actual frequency.
-Then change the calibration parameter to the measured frequency.
+Set it first to the default 10000000, program the chip to emit a 10MHz signal, and measure the actual frequency.
+Then change the calibration parameter to the measured frequency and recompile.

 The reference_freq parameter provides your crystal frequency.
 The DDS core then runs at that frequency times the PLL multiplier, which defaults to the maximum of 20.

 The SPIRate parameter sets the SPI bit-rate.
 This library uses the Arduino standard hardware SPI device.